JeschkeLab/DeerLab/docsrc/source/api/deerload.rst

 Read spectral data from a file specified in the string ``filename`` and returns the time-axis vector ``t`` and data vector ``V``.

 ..
 Important::
    Most commercial spectrometers save their data in nanoseconds.
-Since DeerLab time-units are specfied in microseconds, it is recommended to check the values of ``t`` returned by ``deerload`` and convert to microseconds if necessary.
+Since DeerLab time-units are specified in microseconds, it is recommended to check the values of ``t`` returned by ``deerload`` and convert to microseconds if necessary.

 -----------------------------